-- www.netiq.com/documentation/).
-We also recommend you back up an eDirectory instance before performing any upgrades on that instance.
-Ensure that you install the following RPMs based on your operating system: RHEL 6.x & 7.x: yum-utils and createrepo SLES: Zypper - ☐ (Conditional) Novell International Cryptographic Infrastructure (NICI) 3.1 and eDirectory 9.1 support key sizes up to 8192 bits.
-If you want to use a 8 KB key size, every server must be upgraded to eDirectory 9.1.
-In addition, every workstation using the management utilities, for example, iManager must have NICI 3.1 installed on it.
+- 4. Run following commands, - touch /var/opt/novell/eDirectory/data/ndsd.pid - semanage fcontext -a -t var_run_t '/var/opt/novell/eDirectory/ data/ndsd.pid' - restorecon -v '/var/opt/novell/eDirectory/data/ndsd.pid' - 5.
+Now configure the tree using ndsconfig new command. - □ (Conditional) Novell International Cryptographic Infrastructure (NICI) 3.2 and eDirectory 9.2 support key sizes up to 8192 bits.
+If you want to use a 8 KB key size, every server must be upgraded to eDirectory 9.2.
+In addition, every workstation using the management utilities, for example, iManager must have NICI 3.2 installed on it.

-When you upgrade your Certificate Authority (CA) server to eDirectory 9.1, the key size will not change but will still be 2 K. The only way to create a 8 K key size is recreate the CA on an eDirectory 9.1 server.
+When you upgrade your Certificate Authority (CA) server to eDirectory 9.2, the key size will not change but will still be 2 K. The only way to create a 8 K key size is recreate the CA on an eDirectory 9.2 server.
 In addition, you would have to change the default from 2 K to 8 K for the key size during the CA creation.

 When you install eDirectory, the nds-install utility automatically installs NICI.
-For more information about installing eDirectory, see "Using the nds-install Utility to Install eDirectory Components" on page 32.
+For more information about installing eDirectory, see "Using the nds-install Utility to Install eDirectory Components" on page 38.
 However, if you need to install only NICI, and not eDirectory itself, on a workstation that has the management utilities installed, you must install NICI manually.
-For more information about manually installing NICI, see "Installing NICI" on page 36.
+For more information about manually installing NICI, see "Installing NICI" on page 41.

-- ☐ (Conditional) Service Location Protocol (SLP) should be installed and configured only if you plan to use SLP to resolve tree names when DNS is not available. - With eDirectory 9.1, SLP does not get installed as part of the eDirectory installation. - Only a root user can install SLP. - For more information on installing SLP, refer to "Using SLP with eDirectory" on page 31. - ☐ The Linux host enabled for multicast routing
+- □ Ensure to obtain 168-bit 3DES tree key for your eDirectory servers. - Conditional) Service Location Protocol (SLP) should be installed and configured only if you plan to use SLP to resolve tree names when DNS is not available.

+With eDirectory 9.2, SLP does not get installed as part of the eDirectory installation.

+Only a root user can install SLP.

+For more information on installing SLP, refer to "Using SLP with eDirectory" on page 36.

+□ The Linux host enabled for multicast routing